-AUBG offers language courses in Bulgarian, French, German, and Spanish as electives.
+AUBG offers language courses in Bulgarian, French, German, and Spanish as General Education courses, general electives, and as part of several majors and minors, including the Modern Languages and Cultures major and minor.
 Learning one or more modern European language in addition to English not only contributes to students' personal development but also increases their career opportunities in today's globalized society.